 Reclamation bonds have gotten more difficult to write over the years.
 This is in large part to the bankruptcies of some of America’s largest mining companies.
 As the world looks at alternatives to fossil fuels, mineral prices often decrease and put additional pressure on mining companies.
-Often the reclamation of these lands can take years and once the surety gets on, they can’t get off.
-As such, they want to make sure that the Principal on the bond has the financial strength to complete the obligation.
+Often, the reclamation of these lands can take years to even begin restoring the land.
+Once a surety bond company writes a reclamation bond, they cannot get off the liability unless they are replaced by another surety bond company.
+As such, they want to make sure that the Principal on the reclamation bond has the financial strength to complete the obligation.

-What’s Needed to Apply for the Reclamation Bond?
+What Is Needed to Apply for the Bond?

-- Specific bond forms: the agency that requires the bond be in place will usually require the bond be written on a form with specific wording.
-The surety underwriter needs to review the verbiage as a part of the underwriting.
+- Specific surety bond forms: the Obligee that requires the reclamation bond to be in place will usually require the bond be written on a bond form with specific wording.
+The surety bond underwriter will carefully review the bond form to make sure it is acceptable.

-You can work with the professionals to ensure you have everything needed for the bond request.
-By getting assistance with this process, you can feel confident that you will get the bond you need to begin the project or job being done.
-MG Surety has many bond companies that write reclamation bonds.
-We will work with you to find the best solution to your situation.
-We are surety experts and we want to be your bond broker for life.
+You can work with the professionals at MG Surety Bonds to answer all of your reclamation bond questions.
+By getting assistance with this process, you can feel confident that you will get the reclamation bond you need to begin the project.
+MG Surety Bonds has many surety bond companies that write reclamation bonds.
+We will work with you to find the best solution for your unique situation.
+We are surety bond experts and we want to be your surety bond broker for life.
 Contact us today!